Waging Justice for Women Fellowships

 The Clooney Foundation for Justice’s Waging Justice for Women initiative is working to change this, by transforming the law from a tool of oppression into a driver of change.
-Working hand in hand with grassroots organizations, we use legal empowerment, strategic litigation, and public advocacy to challenge injustice against women and girls.
-We work closely with these expert partner organizations to provide legal and advocacy support, amplifying their work and causes.
+Working hand in hand with grassroots organizations, we use legal empowerment, strategic litigation and public advocacy to challenge injustice against women and girls.

-We have seen first-hand how lawyers can reform discriminatory laws and obtain justice for survivors of abuse.
-We are proud to launch CFJ’s Waging Justice for Women Fellowship, a new effort to empower the next generation of feminist lawyers to advance rights for women and girls in their communities.
+We are proud to launch CFJ’s Waging Justice for Women Fellowship, a new effort to empower the next generation of feminist lawyers to advance rights for women & girls in their communities.

 Program Overview